I tested 7 of the best-selling products and found Olaplex No. 3 to be the best treatment for bleached hair.

 What is the best product for damaged bleached hair?

-The products mentioned above are the best products to treat damaged hair, prevent split ends, remove frizz and give your hair shine and strength but to give your damaged tresses a new lease on life, a hair treatment is the best product.
+The products mentioned above are the best in treating damaged hair, prevent split ends, remove frizz and give your hair shine and strength.
+However, to give your damaged tresses a new lease on life, quality hair masks hair and treatments will work best.

 A hair treatment is also called a hair mask or deep conditioner.
 They give a shot of moisture deep into the hair strands, which is more than your average surface-level conditioner can do.
 They strengthen and repair hair so they grow healthier and softer.

-These treatments are meant to be left on the hair for longer than a usual conditioner.
+These hair masks are meant to be left on the hair for longer than a usual conditioner.
 For best results, use a hair treatment at least once a week, around 30 minutes or even longer.
 Some leave them on overnight to soak in all those highly concentrated nutrients.

 What’s the best way to use a treatment product on bleached hair?